ilyaminichev/iOSWKWebViewAppTemplatePersistentCookiesWorkLikeACharm/README.md

 You have probably noticed that by default iOS WKWebView resets all cookies if you swipe app off memory or every time app is reloaded and new app session started

-This WKWebView has a solution and a fix to preserve and save cookies to provide expected functionality from web apps
+This WKWebView app template has a solution and a fix to preserve and save cookies to provide expected functionality from web apps

 Supported iOS 13.0 - 14.7.1
 Succesfully tested and wokring on physical iOS 14.7.1 device and physical iPadOS 14.7.1 device